Used (2019) VW Golf VII R-line 150 HP | Super price

 Used VW Golf VII

-Factors that affect the depreciation of a VW Golf VII:
+Factors that affect the appreciation of a VW Golf VII:

-Depreciation is an important part of calculating the total cost of owning a VW Golf VII.
-In addition to the monthly depreciation of £15, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a VW Golf VII.
+In addition to the monthly appreciation of £10, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 *The 'Price range' column shows the prices at the 5th and 95th percentiles of cars in the current market